Set of All Points That ...

 Example: An ellipse is the locus of points whose distance from two fixed points add up to a constant.

-So, no matter where you are on the ellipse, you can add up the distance to point "A" and to point "B" and it will always be the same result.
+So, no matter where we are on the ellipse, we can add up the distance to point "A" and to point "B" and it will always be the same result.

 (The points "A" and "B" are called the foci of the ellipse)